dohyunkim/flowaround/README.md

 \flowaround*[<number>]{<image>}[<caption>]
 ```
 This command should come near the start of a paragraph (on the fist line of a paragraph).

-Starting a paragraph with this command is also OK in most cases.
+But starting a paragraph with this command is recommended in most cases.

-But you have to put the command just before the paragraph
+Especially when it is used with the first paragraph in a float or a minipage,
-when it is the fist paragraph in a float or a minipage.
+it is strongly recommended to put the command at the start of the paragraph.

 ## Argument